I’m passionate about seeing others grow into the best versions of themselves. Well, because I like growing into the best version of myself.

-If there is anything I’ve learned from folks battling active addiction or those who are standing firm in recovery, it’s that we’re all battling something.
-Some of our addictions are more socially acceptable than others.
+I’ve spent many years working in Human Resources (employee development) and a couple of rogue years working in behavioral health – addiction treatment.
+If there is anything I’ve learned from folks battling active addiction, those who are standing firm in recovery, and all the other humans I’ve worked with… it’s that we’re all battling something.
+It’s just that some of our addictions are more socially acceptable than others.

 For me, I’m in recovery from people-pleasing, perfectionism, and performance.

-My pharisaical – self righteous – judgmental goggles were shattered once I had the opportunity to step onto the front lines, down in the trenches as I like to call it.
-I link arms with true soldiers every day who voluntarily walk down into the valley, link arms with folks who are begging for their lives back from addiction, and remove obstacles to get them into substance abuse treatment facilities.
+My pharisaical – self-righteous – judgmental goggles were shattered once I had the opportunity to step onto the front lines, down in the trenches and link arms with folks who are begging for their lives back from addiction and remove obstacles to get them into substance abuse treatment facilities.

-My day job is literally waging war against addiction.
-On a broader scale, my heart longs for people to know their freedom and live the shit out of it!
+My heart longs for people to know their freedom and live the shit out of it!

 We get one shot at this.
 One shot at life.
 So whether you’re struggling with addiction (socially acceptable or not), trauma, battling anxiety & depression, eating disorders, gambling addictions, sex addictions, …